dfrib/emacs_setup/README.md

 This document describes how to setup my Emacs environment, which is mainly targeted for C++ development in CMake projects under Git version control.

-It is intended to be a somewhat exhaustive guide aimed towards Emacs(/Linux) beginners, hopefully easing the work of setting a basic Emacs C++/IDE-ish environment.
+It is intended to be a somewhat exhaustive guide aimed towards Emacs(/Linux) beginners, hopefully easing the task of setting up a basic Emacs C++/IDE-ish environment.
 I've experienced that this start-up phase can prove to be a barrier for actually dwelling into the wonders of Emacs, causing Emacs novice users to refrain from using Emacs beyond the scope of an unfamilar "editor".

 ## Overview